 St. Paul de Vence shot from the bus.
 Another amazing Medieval village beloved by some of the greatest artists of the last few centuries because of the amazing light by which to paint.
 Picasso, Renoir, Cezanne, and Chagall lived here to name a few.
 The town is the second most visited in France after Mont Saint Michel.

-Café de la Place – Grabbed a bite here, and learned that some scenes for a movie with Richard Gere was shot here recently.
+Café de la Place – Grabbed a bite here, and learned that some scenes for a movie with Richard Gere were shot here recently.

 The stonework was so pleasantly artistic.